ufal/npfl122/exam/questions.md

 - Express a value function using an action-value function, and express an action-value function using a value function.
 [5]

-- Define optimal value function, optimal action-value function, optimal policy.
+- Define optimal value function and optimal action-value function.
+Then define optimal policy in such a way that its existence is guaranteed.
 [5]

 - Write down the Bellman optimality equation.
 [5]